alexander technique in water

 The emphasis on our course can actually be on learning the Alexander Technique instead of learning to swim, if you want it to be.
-To carry out very basic movements in water, both swimming related and land-based, without swimming up and down, can be wonderful.
+To carry out very basic movements in water, both swimming related and land-based, without swimming up and down, can be transformational.